eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 <!---
 The `<remembered set>` element shows that there are two overflow regions to attempt to rebuild.-->

 The status of the heap at the beginning and end of STW sub-increments are automatically recorded.
 For this STW subincrement, there are no `<gc-op>` elements recorded; `<gc-end>` immediately follows `<gc-start>` in the logs.
-For some STW sub-increments, some GC operations are run, such as a mark operation.
+For some STW sub-increments, a mark operation is run.

 ```xml
 <gc-end id="1179" type="global mark phase" contextid="1154" durationms="0.289" usertimems="1.000" systemtimems="0.000" stalltimems="0.000" timestamp="2021-02-26T11:17:28.994" activeThreads="8">